Privacy

 Make this goal private

 Making a goal private hides it from other users, except those with admin rights (Beeminder staff).
-If someone tries to visit this link, they will see a non-commital error page, the same one they would see when visiting a goal that does not exist.
+If someone tries to visit the link, they will see a non-commital error page, the same one they would see when visiting a goal that does not exist.
 In other words, other users and visitors to your page are not able to tell the difference between a goal that does not exist and a private goal.

 Keywords: secret goals, privacy settings, farouche, glomar response